ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 Finally, by adjusting the resource allocation for Ray nodes and Spark tasks, this approach enables users to run multiple Ray clusters in isolation of each other on a single Spark cluster, if desired.

+Due to the fact that execution is performed via Spark BarrierExecution, a failed task (e.g., a node loss event, a heartbeat timeout in the Spark cluster manager service for an executor, etc.) the Spark task executing the ray job will be retried as a single concurrent unit.
+Because of this mode of operation and the inability to perform map-reduce task resumption for this initial design, recovery by a resumption of tasks 'in-place' is not possible.

 ### Key questions

 #### We use spark barrier mode job to launch a ray cluster, shall we make the spark barrier to be a background job and keep running, until user explicitly terminate it ?